dujanhung/evtsbx-api-doc/enum/block_type.md

 a "no collision" block.

 >[!CAUTION]
->this block is hard to access via MOD, because `es.TryGetMultiBlock()` can't see it. the only one way is to use `es.Root` .
+>this block is hard to access via MOD, because `es.TryGetMultiBlock()` can't see it. the only one way is to get the neighbor blocks and use `es.Root` .

 ___